-- Asphaltic concrete surfaces shall be designed and constructed in accordance with NZTA specification M10 2014. - 2.
-Open graded porous asphaltic surface must comply with the following requirements: - a) surface mix design, paver laying and compacting must be undertaken in accordance with the NZTA specification TNZ P/11: Open Graded Porous Asphalt; - b) the base of all areas to be covered by the porous asphaltic concrete must be chip sealed evenly with a bitumen emulsion complying with the NZTA specification TNZ M/1: Roading Bitumens; - c) the surface must be laid on self-draining waterproof surfaces; and - d) vertical surfaces against which open graded porous asphalt is to be placed should not be tack coated in accordance with TNZ P/11 section 8 and the joint should not be bandaged, in order to maintain porosity. - 3.
-Asphalt concrete surfaces must: - a) be specifically designed and constructed to restore the structural integrity of the original pavement; and - b) have reinstatement details approved by the Corridor Manager.
+- 1. Open graded porous asphaltic surface must comply with the following requirements: - a) surface mix design, paver laying and compacting must be undertaken in accordance with the NZTA specification TNZ P/11: Open Graded Porous Asphalt; - b) the base of all areas to be covered by the porous asphaltic concrete must be chip sealed evenly with a bitumen emulsion complying with the NZTA specification TNZ M/1: Roading Bitumens; - c) the surface must be laid on self-draining waterproof surfaces; and - d) vertical surfaces against which open graded porous asphalt is to be placed should not be tack coated in accordance with TNZ P/11 section 8 and the joint should not be bandaged, in order to maintain porosity. - 2.
+Asphalt concrete surfaces must: - a) be specifically designed and constructed to restore the structural integrity of the original pavement using an appropriate material designed and constructed to an appropriate standard; and - b) have reinstatement details approved by the Corridor Manager.